 Planning for Urban Reserves will not change Eugene’s current Urban Growth Boundary.
 Urban Reserves planning simply identifies first priority land for when Eugene needs to expand.
 Any future UGB expansion onto urban reserve lands will go through the same state-guided process, which requires a rigorous analysis of 20-year land needs using the most up-to-date population forecasts.

 State law currently only allows communities to designate Rural Reserves in the Portland Metro area.
 Even though Rural Reserves will not be designated as part of Urban Reserves planning, rural residents should benefit from the greater clarity over what land could be brought into the UGB in the future.
 By default, any land that is not included in Urban Reserves should remain rural for at least the next 50 years.
 In addition, rural landowners could work with land trusts to put conservation easements on their property which would limit the future development potential of their land in perpetuity.

 In November 2020, the Eugene City Council and the Lane County Board of Commissioners directed staff to move forward with the 27-Year Urban Reserve Option.
-It includes 5,940 acres of land, enough to accommodate population growth between 2032-2059.
-For more information about the 27-Year Option, visit the Urban Reserves Options Story Map.
+It includes enough land to accommodate population growth between 2032-2059.

 Eugene’s future rate of population growth is uncertain and our best predictions are likely to be wrong.
 Urban Reserves help us plan for that uncertainty by identifying land for potential future UGB expansion.
 Urban Reserves land is not assigned a specific use at this time; it is simply identified now so that we can incrementally bring it into the UGB in the future, as needed.